The headquarters of the Department of Historic Resources is

 Preservation Plan (above) and also our Work Plan (below).

-on the Stewardship of State-Owned Properties: Report to the
+on the Stewardship and Status of State-Owned Historic Properties,

 reports, with the option that they might be combined, on the stewardship of state-owned properties.